 Compliance Burden - As mentioned, the model validation notices were a large part of the compliance burden for agencies and getting new letters in place has taken a lot of effort.

 Some were waiting on file layouts and the right information from creditors to make these changes.
-Some agencies have decided against implementing the model notice and taking advantage of the safe harbor because they aren’t ready for such a big change.
+Some agencies have decided against implementing the model notice and taking advantage of the safe harbor because they aren’t ready for such a big change and the potential risks.

 Clarity - Although it created a challenge, areas of Regulation F do provide clarity for debt collectors.
 Although the final rule may be an adjustment, it outlines specifics that make it easier to comply during collection.
 Call caps and limited content messages are just a few examples of some specific rules now outlined that had never been addressed before.

 Some solutions may not seem ideal for some companies but there is a clear-cut rule for how to handle voicemails, which is better than the ambiguity in previous years.
-2022 will continue to show more about the rule’s impacts on the industry
+2022 will continue to show more about the rule’s legal or regulatory impacts on the industry

 Have Debt Collectors Embraced Electronic Communications?